microsoft/moaw/workshops/serverless-overview/workshop.md

 ```

 Et voila, now you should have a running demo Web App 🚀
-It is pretty much a blank canvas at this stage, but you will soon be able to add new features to it as we progress with the lab.
+It is pretty much a blank canvas at this stage, but you will soon be able to add new features to it as you progress with the lab.

 ---